Sprawl and Traffic Congestion

 Investments in transportation are not neutral - they steer growth towards an area.
 Failing to build roads or interchanges, or failing to maintain/existing ones, will deter growth.
 It's no secret that housing and transportation are intimately connected - though the government agencies that deal with one often fail to coordinate effectively with the other.

 Chesterfield County has openly opposed the efforts of the Richmond-based bus system to offer service in the county.
-The opposition was blased in part upon the rivalry between the two jurisdictions, but illustrated more clearly the prejudices based on the income level and the racial makeup of inner-city vs. suburban residents.
+The opposition was based in part upon the rivalry between the two jurisdictions, but illustrated more clearly the prejudices based on the income level and the racial makeup of inner-city vs. suburban residents.

 In Northern Virginia, as in Southwestern Virginia, new roads are also recognized as stimuli for new development.
 In the suburban counties of Loudoun, Prince William, and Fauquier, however, strong opposition has developed against proposed roads such as the Western Transportation Corridor.
 These are perceived as "developer highways" to stimulate new housing in rural areas, helping farmers convert fields to subdivisions - but not easing the clogged commutes of current residents.
-Talking points from the Voters To Stop Sprawl in Prince William County include:

 The Northern Virginia Transportation Alliance highlights that more roads (and transit) are required where the people are actually living, not where the planners want them to live.
-An April 12, 2004 "NVTA Aliance Alert" put it clearly:
+An April 12, 2004 "NVTA Alliance Alert" put it clearly:

 “Another Alexandria” Beyond the Beltway in Just Three Years